EMSTrack/Algorithms/README.md

 A library to do ambulance dispatch simulation and analysis.

-To run, take a look at `test.py`.
+To run the simulation, take a look at `main.py`.
 Notice the filepaths there.
 You will need to edit `file_path`, `demands_filepath`, and `bases_filepath` to point at the Cruz Roja datasets.

+To test, take a look at `test.py`.
+Similar to main.py, you will need to edit `file_path`, `demands_filepath`, and `bases_filepath` to point at the Cruz Roja datasets.

 You'll notice that an exception will be thrown.
 This is because the datasets will require